mshayduk/eurostat/README.md

 </div></p>

 The EU countries are selected from this dataset and merged with the original unemployment dataset.
 The resulting dataset is subsetted according to the user input and the result is presented in various types of [googleVis (CRAN)](https://cran.r-project.org/web/packages/googleVis/index.html) interactive plots.

+The link to the web app on shiny server: <https://mshayduk.shinyapps.io/eurostat/>